omidp/query4j/README.md

 # query4j

-An object orienter native query builder for java with the ability to map request to your models.
+An object-oriented native query builder for java with the ability to map request to your models.

 ## sample code